shweta-patki/csc510-se25-project/proj2/README.md

-# 🏃‍♂️ BrickYard Bites (Name WIP)
+# 🏃‍♂️ BrickyardBytes

 > CSC510: Software Engineering, Fall 2025
 > **Team 5:** Anmol Koul · Arnav Mejari · Om Kumar Singh · Shweta Patki

-BrickYard Bites is a campus-oriented, student-run alternative to Grubhub.
+BrickyardBytes is a campus-oriented, student-run alternative to Grubhub.
 Students already getting food from on-campus spots can **broadcast** their run so others can **attach** orders to it — saving time, cost, and reducing delivery load.

 ---